ferryjul/fairCORELS/README.md

     Method used for the multi-ojective framework
     1: weigted sum, 2: maximum fairness, 3: epsilon-constraint, 4: maximum accuracy

-* `useUnfairnessLB` : bool optional (default=False)
+* `filteringMode` : int optional (default=False)
-    Use the unfairness lower bound
+    Use the improved filtering using CP
-    -> For some metrics (SP and EO), an improved filtering using CP is applied For some others, it is not implemented and a simple, less effective lower bound is computed and used
+    0: do not use filtering
+    1: use filtering at prefix only
+    2: use filtering for each extension node

 * `epsilon` : float optional (default=0.05)
     max acceptable unfairness